-- Use the wider byelaw making powers provided by MaCCA - To make use of permits to manage identified hand working activities in a more flexible way - Not to limit permit numbers - To charge a £20 fee for permits until a completed suite of permit-based byelaws are in place - When possible, make legislation easier to understand - To correct inaccuracies and remove identified loop holes - Draft legislation so it assists with enforcement - Standardising the terminology used. - To differentiate between commercial and recreational identified hand working activities by applying management measures - To make best use of technology - Not to separate commercial users, dependent on the issue of a fishing licence
+- Use the wider byelaw making powers provided by MaCCA - To adopt whenever possible an activity-based byelaw model - To make use of permits to manage identified hand working activities more flexibly - Not to limit permit numbers & to charge a £20 fee for permits until a completed suite of permit-based byelaws are in place - When possible, make legislation easier to understand - To correct inaccuracies and remove identified loop holes - Draft legislation so it assists with enforcement - Standardising the terminology used. - To differentiate between commercial and recreational identified hand working activities by applying management measures - To make best use of technology - Not to separate commercial users, dependent on the issue of a fishing licence

-6. Communications Plan Specific to Hand Working
+6. Communications